 Dissolvable Tobacco Products Health Risks

-- Being that dissolvable tobacco products are new, more research needs to be done to determine the health effects of their use over a long period of time.
+- More research needs to be done to determine the health effects of their use over a long period of time.

 - The negative health effects of dissolvables may be similar to smokeless tobacco use because it's a product that is placed in the mouth.
 These risks include developing lesions in the mouth, gum recession and cancer of the mouth or tongue.